-End of the program pinning ceremony is an optional event for graduates of the NIACC Practical Nursing program.
-If the student chooses to participate in the event, a purchased or borrowed NIACC LPN pin is the only accepted nursing pin that can be used for the event PROGRESSION
+End of the program graduation ceremony is an event for graduates of the NIACC Practical Nursing program.
+All students will need to purchased or borrowed NIACC LPN pin.
+This is the only accepted nursing pin that can be used for the event

+PROGRESSION